rancher/docker-from-scratch/README.md

 # Docker `FROM scratch`

 Docker-in-Docker image based off of the empty image `scratch`.
 Only the bare minimum required files are included to make Docker run.
-This image weights in around 25MB expanded.
+This image weighs in around 25MB expanded.

 ## Running